vmware/terraform-provider-wavefront/README.md

 Update main.tf to change a value, then run plan and apply again to check that the updates work.

 Run `terraform destroy` to test deleting resources.

-### Acceptance Tests

-Acceptance tests are run against the Wavefront API, so you'll need an account to use them.
-Run at your own risk.

-You need to supply the `WAVEFRONT_TOKEN` and `WAVEFRONT_ADDRESS` environment variables

-To run the tests run
-`make testacc`

 ## Contributing